 Europe’s New Training Initiative for Civilian Crisis Management (ENTRi) is a unique capacity-building programme that was initiated in early 2011.
 The main focus lies on the preparation and training of civilians that are either going to, or already working in, crisis management missions worldwide.
 Such missions include those of the European Union (EU), the United Nations (UN), the Organization for Security and Co-operation in Europe (OSCE), and the African Union (AU).

-In 2011 and 2012, 747 individuals holding 67 different nationalities were trained in a total of 36 ENTRi courses.
+So far, 846 individuals holding 68 different nationalities were trained in a total of 41 ENTRi courses.

 ENTRi Handbook "In Control"

 Hands-on information and practical advice for everyday life and work in the field as well as background information on crisis management structures in international organisations lie at the heart of the new handbook “In Control: A Practical Guide for Civilian Experts Working in Crisis Management Missions.”
 You can download a PDF version of the handbook here.